QuarkNerd/blog/lpage/_posts/2015-02-19-rtl-plugin.md

 Unfortunately at the moment there is no way to clone a node and change just what you need, but it is something I will need to add in the future.
 See the full commit [here](https://github.com/less/less-plugin-rtl/commit/23b2e72cb75d6b81070fd9cbadfcfa9a8331ab6f).

-## Reversing Shorthands
+## Reversing Shorthand Properties

-Next, we want to reverse shorthands.
+Next, we want to reverse shorthand properties.
 So for instance this is all the shorthands for margin.
 {% highlight css %}
 .reverse {
   @top: 1px;